Dear Law School Freshie,

 I got myself vaccinated.
 I’m a sickly girl, I’ll admit that.
 But I wanted to be in my prime physical condition.
 Also, I stocked up on Vitamin C, to get my body’s defenses up.

 Also, get enough sleep.
 You need it too.
-I don’t give a fuck about whatever tripe your professors say about having to burn the midnight oil–your body’s not that infallible.
+I don’t give a flying rat’s arse about whatever tripe your professors say about having to burn the midnight oil–your body’s not that infallible.
 If you think your brain can no longer absorb xxxx amount of information, that’s because your brain is tired.
 A rested brain is a happy brain.
 If you are tired, don’t, for the love of God and whatever’s holy force yourself to stay up because you have to finish that coverage.
 Do yourself and your body a favour.
 Get yourself tucked up in bed and go to sleep.
 Wake up early instead.
 I find that this helps me more than any late-nighter.

 Here’s the thing, dear law school freshie, you also have to look after your mental well-being too.
 Allow yourself a day where you can relax.
 No, really.
 You deserve it, too.
 Spend time with your friends outside of law school.
 Treat yourself to something nice when you ace an exam or recitation.